puzpuzpuz/questdb.io/docs/concept/symbol.md

   data.
 - Columns defined as `symbol` types support indexing.
-- By default, QuestDB caches `symbol` types in memory for improved query speed and ILP ingestion speed.
+- By default, QuestDB caches `symbol` types in memory for improved query speed and InfluxDB Line Protocol ingestion speed.
 The setting is configurable.

 ## Usage of `symbols`